Staggered Scheme for the Compressible Fluctuating Hydrodynamics of Multispecies Fluid Mixtures: DSMC simulations

 In the implementation used here we have employed the no time counter (NTC) method \cite{Bird1} to select collisions, with the particles treated as hard spheres, and each representing a single gas atom.
 This produces the same ideal gas transport properties used for the FHD simulations, discussed in Sec.~\ref{subsec:species}.
 Particle reflections from boundaries are either diffuse, corresponding to an isothermal no-slip boundary, or specular, corresponding to an adiabatic full slip boundary; see Sec.~\ref{subsec:boundary}.
 The DSMC method has been implemented using the AMReX framework~\cite{zhang2019a}.

 For the DSMC simulations described in Sec.~\ref{sec:resultsB} the same parameters were used as FHD simulations, with the following exceptions: (a) DSMC simulations used non-cubic cells, where $\Delta x = 3 \times 10^{-6}$cm (same as FHD), but $\Delta y = \Delta z = 3.5 \times 10^{-6}$cm, and (b) a time step of $\Delta t = 3 \times 10^{-11}$s was used in the DSMC simulations.
+One simulator particle was used to represent each real gas molecule, resulting in approximately 115,000 particles; this ensures a minimum of 100 particles of each species per cell.
 To impose the concentration boundary conditions, particles impacting the wall have their species randomly assigned proportionally to the specified concentration.
 Due to Knudsen effects~\cite{Bird1,kundt1875ueber} that are significant far from equilibrium, it is generally not possible to impose a strict Dirichlet condition on the hydrodynamic and thermodynamic fluid properties at a boundary in DSMC simulations.
 This occurs because the bulk fluid properties are obtained by integrating over all particle velocities, while the boundary condition is applied only to particles with velocities moving away from the wall.
 This typically results in a `slip' at the boundary, where the bulk fluid properties undershoot the condition being applied to the outgoing particles.
 To compensate for this effect, the probability of a particle being assigned to species $0$ at the left and right boundaries was set as $P^{L}=0.06$ and $P^{R}=0.94$, which yielded boundary concentrations similar to the FHD values of $Y^{L}=0.1$ and $Y^{R}=0.9$, as described in Sec.~\ref{sec:resultsB}.

 For the DSMC simulations described in Sec.~\ref{sec:resultsC}, the same cell size and time step was used as the DSMC simulations in Sec.~\ref{sec:resultsB}.
-In this case a thermal gradient is imposed through Dirichlet temperature walls, and a temperature slip occurs at the boundaries, similar to the case of the applied concentration gradient.
+This yields approximately 100,000 particles representing neon, and 25,000 particle representing krypton, resulting in a minimum of 100 particles of each species per cell.
+The thermal gradient is imposed through Dirichlet temperature walls, and a temperature slip occurs at the boundaries, similar to the case of the applied concentration gradient.
 The wall temperatures of $534$K and $261$K were set in the DSMC simulations, which resulted in bulk fluid temperatures that matched well with the $519$K and $273$K temperature boundary conditions used in the FHD simulations, as described in Sec.~\ref{sec:resultsC}.

 \ifarXiv \foreach \x in {1,...,\numbersupplementpages} {

 \includepdf[pages={\x,{}}]{\supplementfilename} } \fi